alinnman/celestial-navigation/APPDOC.md

 #### Showing a coarse map

-In some cases the map display will show a coarse map despite you having an active internet connection.
+In some rare cases the map display will show a coarse map despite you having an active internet connection.
 The cause is unknown but likely caused by a temporary disturbance of your internet connection.
-Re-try the map generation and check your internet connection.
+Retry the map generation and check your internet connection.

 ## More Information<a name="more_information"></a>